 Another benefit to hybrid training shoes is that you only need to bring one pair of shoes to most of your training sessions.
 This is great for contexts where you don’t want to bring more than one pair of shoes with you to train or when you don’t want to switch your shoes mid-workout.

-This can be great for anyone who’s commuting with limited space in their bag or someone that wants to limit their overall spending by investing in one pair of shoes versus specific shoes for every type of training.
+This can be great for anyone who’s commuting with limited space in their bag or someone who wants to limit their overall spending by investing in one pair of shoes versus specific shoes for every type of training.

 That being said, the main drawback to hybrid training shoes is that there will always be a threshold where their performance drops off and this could come in the form of running or lifting-focused goals.